amarchenko26/metoo/README.md

 - SH: 445

 **$raw_data/EEOC/filed_11_17.txt**
 This contains all employment discrimination cases filed with EEOC for fiscal years 2011 to 2017.
+N = 3,443,510.
 These data encompasses charges filed with the EEOC and charges filed with state and local fair employment practices agencies alleging violations of federal anti-discrimination laws.
 Some cases that went to court have their court information, if relevant.
 - FISCAL_YEAR: fiscal year in which a complainant first filed a charge
 - CHARGE_INQUIRY_SEQ: unique identifier for each case (a case is a collection of related charges)
 - STATE_CODE: complainant state